Subito Strings ensembles perform for special events in Los Angeles, San Francisco, and New York City.

 Our musicians create a beautiful and memorable soundtrack to your special event.
 We are passionate about delivering the highest quality performances and we specialize in unique arrangements of contemporary music.

-Our ensembles include String Orchestra, String Quintet, String Quartet, String Trio, Violin & Cello Duo, and Violin & Guitar Duo.
+Our ensembles include String Orchestra, String Quintet, String Quartet, String Trio, Violin & Cello Duo, Violin & Guitar Duo, and Solo Electric Violin.
 We also offer solo instrumentalists.
 Our players are all career musicians, and hold advanced degrees from prestigious music conservatories across the country, including Northwestern University, USC, The Colburn School, and The Juilliard School.

 Read our glowing reviews on: